clemensv/avrotize/README.md

 Read more about the Java code generation in the [Java code generation documentation](javacodegen.md).

-### Generate Python code from Avro schema
+### Generate Python code from Avrotize Schema

-This command generates Python dataclasses from an Avro schema.
+This command generates Python dataclasses from an Avrotize Schema.

 ```bash
 avrotize a2py --avsc <path_to_avro_schema_file> --python <path_to_python_directory> [--package <python_package_name>]
 ```

 Parameters:
-- `--avsc`: The path to the Avro schema file to be converted.
+- `--avsc`: The path to the Avrotize Schema file to be converted.
 - `--python`: The path to the Python directory to write the conversion result to.
 - `--package`: (optional) The Python package name to use in the generated Python classes.
 - `--avro-annotation`: (optional) If set, the tool will add Avro annotations to the Python classes.